 Add preview to the end

 Your new URL should look like:

-Copy this URL and paste it into the iFrame tool in your Guru Card and the file should render without issues.
-Use the slider at the bottom of the iFrame to resize the frame.
+Copy this URL and paste it into the Iframe block in your Guru Card.
+The file should render without issues.
+Use the slider at the bottom of the iframe to resize the frame.

 ☎️ Contact us

 If you continue to run into trouble viewing embedded content from Google, please don't hesitate to reach out to Technical Support using the widget located at the bottom right of this page.
 To make troubleshooting as efficient as possible, please share the link to the Guru Card, the link to the file in Google Drive, and a screenshot of the embed with the error message.